 3) Mark an incoming charge as "Processed"

-When you first start using the system, you may bring in a number of incoming charges that you have already handled some other way and you really just want to make them go away.
-Select the rows you want and press the "Mark as Processed"button.
+When you first start using the system, you may bring in several incoming charges that you have already handled some other way and you really just want to make them go away.
+Select the rows you want and press the "Mark as processed" button.
 These charges will then be removed.

 Linking one charge to multiple vendor invoices for the same vendor

 It is possible to link a charge to an existing vendor invoice or even multiple vendor invoices, but this is typically done through the Select invoices for payment screen.
 When selecting invoices for payment, you now have the option to select a credit card as a form of payment instead of a check.
 Then, when the electronic charge comes in, you can match the incoming charge with the existing charge.

 But if you are going to link to vendor invoices, you need to first put in a vendor.
 If you need to apply it to multiple vendor invoices, then customize the columns on the grid to show the Split invoices column.
 If this box is checked, the system will show you a list of open vendor invoices for the selected vendor.

 You can't code a credit card charge to both a project and a vendor invoice.
 It is one or the other.